Skip to main content

 • monitor

 a Local Flood Risk Management Strategy (LFRMS).
-The LFRMS defines the current flood risk in Hull and how we plan to manage it up to 2028 and beyond through a number of aims and objectives.
-The updated LFRMS was produced in consultation with partners and through a public consultation.
+The LFRMS defines the current flood risk in Hull.
+It also defines how we plan to manage it up to 2028 and beyond through a number of aims and objectives.
+The updated LFRMS was produced in consultation with partners.
+A public consultation was held as well for the updated LFRMS.

-Hull’s LFRMS is a legal document which sets out how we will work in partnership to reduce the risk of flooding and the impacts flooding can have in the short and long term to homes, businesses and communities in Hull.
+Hull’s LFRMS is a legal document.
+It sets out how we will work in partnership to reduce the risk of flooding.
+It shows the impacts flooding can have in the short and long term to -

-Hull has the highest number of homes at risk of flooding outside of London and is at risk from 6 main sources of flooding -
+Hull has the highest number of homes at risk of flooding outside of London.
+It is at risk from 6 main sources of flooding -

 • surface water flooding